-India is a land of the oldest civilization in the world with its numerous sets of cults, rituals, customs, and traditions.
-As the history of this land can be dated back to several thousands of years, it’s normal to have lost many of its original traditions.
-Today these traditions have either lost in time or disconnected from our primeval beliefs.
+India is the land of the oldest civilization in the world with its numerous sets of cults, rituals, customs, and traditions.
+As the history of this land can be dated back to at least ten thousand years, it’s normal to have lost many of its original traditions.
+Today, these traditions have either been lost in time or disconnected from our primeval beliefs.

-Many of the practicing traditions have seen a sharp decline in its popularity right after India’s independence.
-The original history and wisdom of the land had been severely suffered by various outside invaders as they somewhat forcefully left their own cultural impression on them.
+Many of the practicing traditions have seen a sharp decline in popularity right after India’s independence.
+The original history and wisdom of the land had been severely damaged by various outside invaders, as they somewhat forcefully left their own cultural impression on them.

-Thus even if you find a few of these old traditions being practiced in some remote corners of the country, they would have certainly lost their true significance.
-What we have now is a blend of several different traditions that no longer interconnect together.
-Simply put, they don’t share the common ancestry root anymore.
-In the article, I am going to discuss some of these advanced ancient traditions that are either no longer in practice or already have lost their value in the modern time.
+Thus, even if you find a few of these old traditions being practiced in some remote corners of the country, they will certainly have lost their true significance.
+What we have now is a blend of several different traditions that no longer interconnect.

-But despite being such an advanced education system, it had been forcefully demolished by the British empire to make it obsolete and outdated.
-Unfortunately, it’s been replaced with the modern education system, which was brought to India in the year 1835 by a so-called sanskrit scholar – Lord Macaulay.
+But despite being such an advanced education system, it had been forcefully demolished by the British Empire to make it obsolete and outdated.
+Unfortunately, it’s been replaced by the modern education system, which was brought to India in the year 1835 by a so-called Sanskrit scholar, Lord Macaulay.

 Science Of Vedic Mathematics